ehsannowroozi/TransferabilityForensicNetworks/README.md

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 If you are using this software, please cite from [IEEE](https://ieeexplore.ieee.org/abstract/document/8683772).
-Also, you can find this paper in the journal [arXiv](https://arxiv.org/abs/1811.01629).
+Also, you can find this paper in the [arXiv](https://arxiv.org/abs/1811.01629).

 Cite:

 @INPROCEEDINGS{8683772,
 author={M. {Barni} and K. {Kallas} and E. {Nowroozi} and B. {Tondi}}, booktitle={ICASSP 2019 - 2019 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)},